sohzm/cheating-daddy/README.md

 > [!NOTE]
 > Use latest MacOS and Windows version, older versions have limited support

-> [!NOTE]
-> During interview mode sometimes Live Api can't fetch Correct question from Audio Detection and can't able to give correct response, this is due to audio capture issues, we will working on this issue soon and update it in next release.

 A real-time AI assistant that provides contextual help during video calls, interviews, presentations, and meetings using screen capture and audio analysis.

 ## Features